MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 ### Device Drivers

 Unlike applications, device drivers must be built natively for ARM64 to run on Windows IoT Enterprise on Arm.
 ARM64 drivers for many commonly used devices are provided by Microsoft in Windows, the processor vendor, or the board manufacturer in a board's Board Support Package (BSP).
 In addition, many device vendors provide drivers for their devices through either Windows Update or through 3rd-party support channels.
-For a device without an available driver, you will need to work with the device vendor to get one or write one yourself.
+For a device without an available driver, you need to work with the device vendor to get one or write one yourself.

 Learn more about writing and deploying drivers the [Windows IoT Enterprise device driver documentation](../OS-Features/Device-Drivers.md).

 ## ARM64 Processor Support

-Windows IoT Enterprise on Arm supports a variety of NXP and Qualcomm processors, catering to different device needs and performance requirements.
+Windows IoT Enterprise on Arm supports various NXP and Qualcomm processors, catering to different device needs and performance requirements.

 NXP processors provide the lowest power and lowest cost options for building Windows IoT Enterprise devices, making them excellent for device categories like thin clients, kiosks, gateways, and human machine interfaces (HMIs).